 Can you get out of Citi’s 48-month rule?

 Sort of.
 The AAdvantage® Aviator® Red World Elite Mastercard® by Barclaycard doesn’t count alongside the Citi 48-month rule because it’s from a different provider.
 You can also apply for a different American Airlines credit card under Citi than the one you already have.
 As long as you haven’t applied for the card and earned the signup bonus in the past four years, you’re eligible to earn the card’s signup bonus.

-If this doesn’t seem like a good option for you, you can simply wait it out.
+If this doesn’t seem like a good option for you, your only other option is to simply wait it out.